 -

-After you receive webhooks with any of the event codes above, start the disputes process using the Disputes API.
+After you receive a webhook message with any of these event codes, start the disputes process using the Disputes API.

 To retrieve information about the dispute, you retrieve the applicable defense reasons and the required defense document types.